Views and editors¶

 Diff table shows the list of objects different for the DB schemas under comparison.
 Here you can find the info on object type, change type, object name, container, git user, database user.

-TYPE, DOMAIN, OPERATOR, FTS_PARSER, FTS_TEMPLATE, FTS_DICTIONARY, FTS_CONFIGURATIO, RULE are supported additionally for PostgreSQL.
+DOMAIN, OPERATOR, FTS_PARSER, FTS_TEMPLATE, FTS_DICTIONARY, FTS_CONFIGURATION, RULE are supported additionally for PostgreSQL.

 USER, ROLE, ASSEMBLY are supported additionally for MS SQL.

 Change type - an object can be in one of three conditions: exist only in a database, only in a project, or in both a project and a database.
 Depending on the condition, objects in the list are marked as ‘remote’, ‘project’ and ‘edit’ respectively.